-The Portfolio Managers' compensation is not based on the value of the assets held in the fund's portfolio or any Other Managed Account.
+The Portfolio Managers' compensation is not based on the value of the assets held in a fund's portfolio or any Other Managed Account.

 Ownership of Fund Shares.
-The Portfolio Managers did not beneficially own any shares of the fund as of December 31, 2021, the fund's most recent fiscal year end.
+The Portfolio Managers did not beneficially own any shares of the funds as of December 31, 2021, the funds' most recent fiscal year end.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934, as amended (the 1934 Act).